ChrossEM/AdvWorks/README.md

 on Visual Studio 2022, (Though the app used to make this project was JetBrains rider due that the fact to set up VSC2022 with .Net is more complex and time consuming for a small web app), thanks.

+User Register and login are ORM based entries whilst Product, Customer, and Orders Tables are DAO based